grscheller/scheller-linux-archive/devel/fpInScalaBook/readme.txt

      .
      .
      .
+  > test:run

 repeat, while I edit files, use Unix commands like grep and find, and perform GIT commands in other terminal windows.